Food Safety & Security

 Most people are sick for a few days and then get better.
 However, food-borne illness can be life threatening for especially vulnerable people, such as children, pregnant women, the elderly and individuals with weak immune systems.

-The Ministry of Health shares the responsibility for food safety in B.C. with the Ministry of Agriculture, BC Centre for Disease Control (BCCDC), health authorities and Canadian Food Inspection Agency.
+The Ministry of Health shares the responsibility for food safety in B.C. with the Ministry of Agriculture, Food and Fisheries, BC Centre for Disease Control (BCCDC), health authorities and Canadian Food Inspection Agency.

 Learn more about food safety in B.C.: